Sandi Jackson: Early political experience

 Early in Jackson's political career she served as press secretary for United States Congressman Mickey Leland.
 After the 1988 Democratic National Convention, she began working for Michael Dukakis who had become the Democratic party's nominee for United States President in the 1988 United States presidential election.

 Jackson's political career prior to her election as 7th Ward Alderman included the following positions: Deputy Director of Training for the Democratic National Committee, Director of Scheduling Operations for Rev. Jesse Jackson, Vice President of Congressional and External Affairs for the Export-Import Bank of the United States (appointed by Bill Clinton), Director of VIP Relations for the Presidential Inaugural Committee, National Outreach Coordinator for the Clinton/Gore 96 Campaign, and campaign manager and chief political strategist for many other politicians.

+During the 2000 presidential election, Jackson was listed as an Illinois state co-chair of GoreNet.
+GoreNet was a young-Americans focused group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 While Jackson was serving as the Export-Import Bank's director of congressional affairs, she lobbied in opposition of her husband's proposal to tighten the restrictions on the activities in Africa of the Export-Import Bank.
 She did so successfully, as her husband's amendment failed.

 Jackson considered running for public office during the 2003 Chicago municipal elections.
 At the time, Jackson, Jr. discouraged his wife from running for public office.
 However, he felt his wife should be eligible to run for Alderman, despite the controversy surrounding such a candidacy.